The Morse-Smale Property of the Thurston Spine: Critical points and boundary points of the systole function

 \section{Critical points and boundary points of the systole function}

-The purpose of this section is to study the structure of $\mathcal{P}_{g}$ around critical and boundary points of $f_{\mathrm{sys}}$, as these are not covered by Theorem \ref{noboguspoints}.
-Section \ref{subexample} gives an example that is interesting in its own right, illustrating the theorem proven in this section.
-The exposition begins with critical points. \\
+The purpose of this section is to study the structure of $\mathcal{P}_{g}$ around critical and boundary points of $f_{\mathrm{sys}}$.
+Section \ref{subexample} later gives an example that is interesting in its own right, illustrating the theorem proven in this section.
+The exposition begins with critical points.

-Recalling the definition of a topological Morse function, on a neighbourhood of a critical point $p$ of index $j$ there is a homeomorphism $\psi$ that fixes the critical point.
+Recalling the definition of a topological Morse function, on a neighbourhood of a critical point~$p$ of index $j$ there is a homeomorphism $\psi$ that fixes the critical point.
 This homeomorphism has the property that there exists a smooth chart on a neighbourhood of $p$ such that

 In this sense, the level sets of $f_{\mathrm{sys}}$ on a neighbourhood of a critical point of index $j$ are the same, up to homeomorphism, as for a critical point of index $j$ of a smooth Morse function.
 It was shown in \cite{Akrout} that critical points of $f_{\mathrm{sys}}$ occur exactly where $\mathrm{Sys}(C)$ intersects $\mathrm{Min}(C)$.
-The index $j$ is then equal to one less than the dimension of the span of $\{\nabla L(c)\ |\ c\in C\}$ at the critical point. \\
+The index $j$ is then equal to the dimension of the span of $\{\nabla L(c) \mid c\in C\}$ at the critical point.

 Suppose $p$ is a critical point of index $j$ in the intersection of $\mathrm{Sys}(C)$ with $\mathrm{Min}(C)$.
 It follows from local finiteness that there is a neighbourhood of $p$ in $\mathcal{T}_{g}$ on which the systoles are contained in the set $C$.
-Within $\mathrm{Min}(C)$, in every direction there is by definition a curve or curves in $C$ whose length is decreasing away from $p$.
-For a point $q$ in $\mathrm{Min}(C)$ near $p$, the systoles are the subset of curves in $C$ whose lengths are decreasing fastest away from $p$ in the direction of $q$.
+Convexity of length functions implies that the subspace $\{\nabla L(c) \mid c\in C\}^{\perp}$ is contained in the cone of increase of $f_{\mathrm{sys}}$ at $p$.
+Within $\mathrm{Min}(C)$, in every direction there is by definition a curve or curves in $C$ whose length is decreasing away from $p$ to first order.
+For a~point~$q$ in $\mathrm{Min}(C)$ near $p$, the systoles are the subset of curves in $C$ whose lengths are decreasing fastest away from $p$ in the direction of $q$.
 It follows that $j\leq |C|-1$ and on a neighbourhood of $p$, the level set of $f_{\mathrm{sys}}$ containing $p$ intersects $\mathrm{Min}(C)$ in the single point $p$.
-This is illustrated schematically in Figure \ref{localstructure} for the toy example with two systoles. \\
+This is illustrated schematically in Figure~\ref{localstructurefig} for the toy example with two systoles.